International Women’s Day

-Founder of Supernova Living, Laura Beckford was acknowledge by Facegym this International Women’s Day as an ‘Inspirational Female Founder’.
+Founder of Supernova Living, Laura Beckford was acknowledged by Facegym this International Women’s Day as an ‘Inspirational Female Founder’.

 Here are her answers to their questions.